open-feature/php-sdk-contrib/README.md

 ## Overview

-The `php-contrib-sdk` repository is a monorepository containing various providers and hooks for OpenFeature's PHP SDK.
+The `php-contrib-sdk` repository is a monorepository containing various providers, hooks, and other integrations for OpenFeature's PHP SDK.
 Packages include:

 - Providers
   - [Flagd](./providers/Flagd/README.md)